Rakesh00999/Project_Codes/README.md

 # WII Herbaium Plant Classification using Machine Learning
-As the name says this project is a machine learning supervised classification project, In this I have followed the following steps:
+As the name says this project is a machine learning supervised classification project, In this I have followed the following steps:<br>
-1-> Data Acquisation
+1-> Data Acquisation<br>
-2-> Data cleaning and preprocessing
+2-> Data cleaning and preprocessing<br>
-3-> Feature Exctraction
+3-> Feature Exctraction<br>
-4-> Model training and selecition
+4-> Model training and selecition<br>
-5-> Evaluation/ Acurracy
+5-> Evaluation/ Acurracy<br>
 ## Dataset and Goal of the project
 The Dataset here used is  Wildlife Institue of India Herbarium Dataset through GBIF network you can get it from [here](https://www.gbif.org/dataset/9e7ea106-0bf8-4087-bb61-dfe4f29e0f17/project).
 The goal for now is to a make classification maodel.